15 dark academia books: Gothic novels of obsession, secrets, and scholarship

 Find a copy → Bookshop.org | Amazon

-The Strange Case of Dr. Jekyll and Mr. Hyde (1886) — Robert Louis Stevenson
+The Strange Case of Dr. Jekyll and Mr. Hyde (1886) by Robert Louis Stevenson

 A scientist whose experiment releases what was already inside him.
 Where Frankenstein builds the monster outward, Stevenson turns inward.
 The laboratory is the same.
 So is the danger.
-The thing that gets out is simply closer to home
+The thing that gets out is closer to home.

 Find a copy → Bookshop.org | Amazon